UCSC-Treehouse/mend_qc/README.md

     /outputs
 ```

 Optionally, specify a bed file as the third argument (after "/outputs").
-The bed file needs to be formatted as specified by RSeQC
+The bed file needs to be formatted as specified by RSeQC.
+If not specified, is uses a bed file containing exon definitions specified by GENCODE_v23_basic in hg38 coordinates.

 Note: Intermediate bam files are created under /tmp within the docker container.